open-telemetry/opentelemetry-specification/specification/metrics/semantic_conventions/database-metrics.md

 | `db.connections.timeouts`         | Counter                    | timeouts     | `{timeouts}`                              | The number of connection timeouts that have happened since the application start.
 | `db.connections.time`             | Histogram                  | milliseconds | `ms`                                      | The time it took to apply an operation described by the `operation` attribute.

-The `db.connections.time` metric events MUST include the following attribute:
+All `db.connections.time` measurements MUST include the following attribute:

 | Name        | Type   | Description                                                                                   | Examples | Required |
 |-------------|--------|-----------------------------------------------------------------------------------------------|----------|----------|
 | `operation` | string | The type of operation applied to a connection.
 Valid values include: `create`, `use`, `wait`. | `create` | Yes      |

-Below is a table of the attributes that MUST be included on all connection pool metric events:
+Below is a table of the attributes that MUST be included on all connection pool measurements:

 | Name        | Type   | Description                                                                  | Examples       | Required |
 |-------------|--------|------------------------------------------------------------------------------|----------------|----------|